Pfarrer/brianp.de/content/posts/1-google-timeline-customized-evaluation.md

 draft = true
 +++

-[Google Timeline](https://www.google.com/maps/timeline) is a optional feature of Google Maps that keep track of your location history and activities.
-The data is recorded by the Google Maps app on your smartphone, if the feature is enabled.
-Google will also classify your movements and assigns the most plausable means of transportation.
+[Google Timeline](https://www.google.com/maps/timeline) is an optional feature of Google Maps that keeps track of your location history and activities.
+The data is recorded by the Google Maps app on your smartphone if the feature is enabled.
+Google will also classify your movements and assigns them the most plausible means of transportation.

 ![Google Timeline example of a Rome visit](/google-timeline-rome.jpg)